ipfs/ipfs/WORKING_GROUPS.md

 - Collaborate with with Browser vendors.
 - Identify blockers and design constraints of each integration, figuring out new ways to go around those limitations.
 - Increase the adoption of the Distributed Web by making it easy for users to access it.
+- Define specifications for address schemes and advocate for those schemes to be adopted.

 #### Large Data Sets